Programmed cell death: Apoptosis

 Apoptosis is the process of programmed cell death (PCD) that may occur in multicellular organisms.
 Biochemical events lead to characteristic cell changes (morphology) and death.
 These changes include blebbing, cell shrinkage, nuclear fragmentation, chromatin condensation, and chromosomal DNA fragmentation.
-It is now thought that- in a developmental context- cells are induced to positively commit suicide whilst in a homeostatic context; the absence of certain survival factors may provide the impetus for suicide.
+It is now thought that -- in a developmental context -- cells are induced to positively commit suicide whilst in a homeostatic context; the absence of certain survival factors may provide the impetus for suicide.
 There appears to be some variation in the morphology and indeed the biochemistry of these suicide pathways; some treading the path of "apoptosis", others following a more generalized pathway to deletion, but both usually being genetically and synthetically motivated.
 There is some evidence that certain symptoms of "apoptosis" such as endonuclease activation can be spuriously induced without engaging a genetic cascade, however, presumably true apoptosis and programmed cell death must be genetically mediated.
 It is also becoming clear that mitosis and apoptosis are toggled or linked in some way and that the balance achieved depends on signals received from appropriate growth or survival factors.

-Extrinsic Vs. Intrinsic Pathways
+Extrinsic vs. intrinsic pathways

 There are two different potential pathways that may be followed when apoptosis is needed.
 There is the extrinsic pathway and the intrinsic pathway.
 Both pathways involve the use of caspases - crucial to cell death.

-Extrinsic Pathway
+Extrinsic pathway

 The extrinsic pathway involves specific receptor ligand interaction.
 Either the FAS ligand binds to the FAS receptor or the TNF-alpha ligand can bind to the TNF receptor.
 In both situations there is the activation of initiator caspase.
 The extrinsic pathway can be activated in two ways.
-The first way is through fast ligan TNF-alpha binding or through a cytotoxic t-cell.
+The first way is through fast ligand TNF-alpha binding or through a cytotoxic T-cell.
 The cytotoxic T-cell can attach itself to a membrane, facilitating the release of granzyme B. Granzyme B perforates the target cell membrane and in turn allows the release of perforin.
 Finally, perforin creates a pore in the membrane, and releases the caspases which leads to the activation of caspase 3.
 This initiator caspase may cause the cleaving of inactive caspase 3, causing it to become cleaved caspase 3.
 This is the final molecule needed to trigger cell death.